Readers’ Advisory Request Forms

 Database maintained by the Kent District Library to help you find the next book in a series.

 Given advance notice, the library may be able to interlibrary loan your book club selections.
 Contact the Reference Desk at 309-343-6118 or stop by during library hours for additional information.

 Your turn to lead the discussion?
 ReadingGroupGuides.com is a helpful resource.

 Looking for a book club?
 Consider joining one of the library’s book clubs.
 Click here for more information.

 Or start your own book club using the library’s book club kits.
 Each kit contains 6 to 24 copies of a book and a set of discussion questions.
 One member of a club can check out the kit, distribute books to the club members, collect the books after discussion, and return the kit to the library.
 This is an easy way for a book club to find enough copies of a book for everyone in the club.
 The kits check out for six weeks.
-Click here to see a list of the titles and here for a list of the discussion questions.
-Additional titles will be added if the kits are popular.
+Click here for more information and a link to the current titles.
+New titles are added once or twice a year.
 If you have questions about the kits, would like help starting a book club, or would like to suggest a title to be added, please contact the Reference Department at email@example.com or 309-343-6118.